u20n/u20n.github.io/_gen/items/grav.md

 **degredation of accuracy and acceptable degrees**

 All bodies of some mass have impact on the movements of the others.
-While discounting this below a certain threshold; ex. $$F_x : \{x \nless \lfloor z - t\rfloor \}$$
+While discounting this below a certain threshold might serve to reduce the overall complexity of the calculus; ex. $$F_x : \{x \nless \lfloor z - t\rfloor \}$$

 $\small {\text{Where }x\text{ is some force, }t\text{ is some threshold, }z\text{ is gravitational force of }x\text{, and }F_x \text{ is a set of all influential bodies.}}$

-While this classification may be worthwhile, eventually the exclusion of bodies would create a slip.
+This necessary exclusion of bodies would eveuntually create a slip in accuracy beyond the marginal degree.

 *How then, to account for this slip?
 I have no idea.*